OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 January 2021.md

 - Overriding the **free will** of the majority has energetic consequences.
 - Cosmically, the forces of darkness have painted a target on themselves.
 - Some U.S. states may seriously consider **secession**, but Trump will not become president of a new USA.
-- The next economic crisis will begin as a **manufactured event** but spiral out of control, similar to COVID.
 - The phrase "**Enjoy the show**" is reiterated, hinting at dramatic unfolding events.

 ---